shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 $$

-This formula essentially describes a naive parallel algorithm where each element of the outpt is computed as a sum of $$i/D$$ terms from the input.
+This formula essentially describes a naive parallel algorithm where each element of the output is computed as a sum of $$i/D$$ terms from the input.
 In terms of
 [work and span](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms),
 computing each element in this manner takes $$O(i/D)$$ work